curl/curl/docs/HTTP-COOKIES.md

   and in 2017, another update was [drafted](https://tools.ietf.org/html/draft-ietf-httpbis-cookie-alone-01) to deprecate modification of 'secure' cookies from non-secure origins.
-Both of these drafs have been incorporated into a proposal to [replace](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02) RFC6265.
+Both of these drafts have been incorporated into a proposal to [replace](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02) RFC6265.
 Cookie prefixes and secure cookie modification protection has been implemented by curl.